I think you’ll agree when I say, that you can’t build a great house on a weak foundation.

-Begin to lift one on the legs off the floor and start to feel your root chakra activating as you breathe deeply into your belly.
+Begin to lift one on the legs off the floor and start to feel your root chakra activating, as you breathe deeply into your belly.

 Repeat with the other leg and if you feel strong, try going for the Full Locust posture by lifting both legs up off the floor.

-Head-to-Knee Pose (Janus Sirasana) - this simple and amazing posture will help you release lots of tension around your root chakra.
+Head-to-Knee Pose (Janus Sirasana) - this simple and amazing posture will help you to release lots of tension around your root chakra.